syedhali/EZAudio/README.md

 ##<a name="CoreComponents"></a>Core Components

-`EZAudio` currently offers four components that encompass a wide range of audio functionality.
-In addition to the functional aspects of these components such as pulling audio data, reading/writing from files, and performing playback they also take special care to hook into the interface components to allow developers to display visual feedback (see the Interface Components below).
+`EZAudio` currently offers six audio components that encompass a wide range of functionality.
+In addition to the functional aspects of these components such as pulling audio data, reading/writing from files, and performing playback they also take special care to hook into the interface components to allow developers to display visual feedback (see the [Interface Components](#InterfaceComponents) below).

 ###<a name="EZAudioFile"></a>EZAudioFile
 Provides simple read/seek operations, pulls waveform amplitude data, and provides the `EZAudioFileDelegate` to notify of any read/seek action occuring on the `EZAudioFile`.